willhan123/Docs/Documentation/op-ansible/ansible-with-cluster-op-en.md

 After the change, make sure to update the role/master information in the inventory to ensure consistency.

-## Synchronize TSpider Table Structure
+## Synchronize TSpider Table Schema

-Eg., import table structure of the first node in the `tspider` group to `tdbctl-node-03`:
+Eg., import table schema of the first node in the `tspider` group to `tdbctl-node-03`:
 ```
 ansible-playbook -i hosts.tendbcluster -l tdbctl-node-03 sync_tspider_schema.yml
 ```

-## Update Tdbctl Routing
+## Flush Tdbctl Routing

 The `mysql.servers` table in Tdbctl is updated in accordance with the inventory.
 This task is approached using `REPLACE INTO`.
 Make sure the `role` and `master` are set correctly in the inventory.
 ```
 ansible-playbook -i hosts.tendbcluster -l tdbctl update_config_tdbctl.yml
 ```

-## TenDB Failure Recovery
+## TenDB Failover

 For now, a TenDB slave breakdown does not need to be particularly handled (slaves do not offer read service yet).

 When a TenDB master undergoes a breakdown, a third-party mechanism is needed to perform a master/slave switch.
-After its slave is switched to the new master, the routing in Tdbctl need be updated.
+After its slave is switched to the new master, the routing in Tdbctl need be flushed.
 The next time the playbook is run, since one of the master/slave roles has changed, if information in the inventory is inconsistent with the Tdbctl routes, the execution will be forced to abort.

 Once the original master is fixed and started, you can run `change_master.yml` to restore the original master-slave relationship.